topnguyen/Elect/samples/Web/Elect.Sample.Web/README.md

 - Run project and try to access `/pagedcollection` see the result.

 ## License
-Elect.Data.EF is licensed under the [MIT License](../../../LICENSE).
+Elect.Sample.Web is licensed under the [MIT License](../../../LICENSE).